Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Basics/NoHupMode.md

    This will run `mydaemon` in the background as a daemon.

 ### Method 3: Using `nohup` and `&` (Basic Daemonization)

-For simple cases, you can use `nohup` to daemonize a command.
-This method is not as robust as using `systemd` or writing a custom daemon, but it’s quick and easy.

 ```bash
 nohup /path/to/your_command > /dev/null 2>&1 &